joklek/joklek.github.io/_posts/2025-09-14-Thoughts-after-qcon.md

 ---
 layout: post
 author: joklek
-title: "I attended QCon London 2025 and wanted to share my thoughts - better late than never!"
+title: "Thoughts after QCon London 2025"
 ---
 I attended QCon London 2025 and wanted to share my thoughts - better late than never!

-# The conference
 There were multiple tracks, each varying in technical depth.
 I focused mainly on these tracks, with a few sessions from others mixed in:

 * The Path to Senior Engineering Leadership